TACC/life_sciences_ml_at_tacc/docs/section3/build_your_own_cnn.rst

         ____,                          # What goes here?
-        test_size=____,                # Keep 20% of the training data in the validation set stratify=____,                 # Ensure each split maintains original class distribution random_state=123               # Set the random seed for reproducibility )
+        test_size=____,                # Keep 20% of the training data in the validation set stratify=____,                 # Ensure each split maintains original class distribution )

     # Print split sizes